-THE TRINIDAD AND TOBAGO DEFENCE FORCE (UPDATE)
+THE OFFICE OF DISASTER PREPAREDNESS AND MANAGEMENT (UPDATE)

-In Compliance with Sections 7, 8 and 9 of The Freedom of Information Act (FOIA) 1999
+In Compliance with Sections 7, 8 and 9 The Freedom of Information Act (FOIA) 1999

-In accordance with Sections 7, 8 and 9 of the Freedom of Information Act (FOIA), 1999, the Trinidad and Tobago Defence Force is required by law to publish the following statement that lists the documents and information generally available to the public.
+In accordance with Sections 7, 8 and 9 of the Freedom of Information Act (FOIA), 1999, the Office of Disaster Preparedness and Management (ODPM) is required, by law, to publish the following statements which list the documents and information generally available to the public.

-- A legal right for each person to access official documents held by the Trinidad and Tobago Defence Force; - (2) A legal right for each person to have official information relating to himself/ herself corrected where it is incomplete, incorrect, misleading or not relevant for the purpose for which the document is held: - (3) A legal right to obtain reasons for adverse decisions made regarding an applicant's request for information under the FOIA; - (4) A legal right to complain to the Ombudsman and to apply to the High Court for Judicial Review to challenge adverse decisions made under the FOIA.
+- (1) A legal right for each person to access official documents held by the Office of Disaster Preparedness and Management; - (2) A legal right for each person to have official information relating to himself/herself corrected where it is incomplete, incorrect, misleading or not relevant for the purpose for which the document is held; - (3) A legal right to obtain reasons for adverse decisions made regarding an applicant's request for information under the FOIA; - (4) A legal right to complain to the Ombudsman and to apply to the High Court for Judicial Review to challenge adverse decisions made under the FOIA.